Tax Implications of Selling a House Below Market Value

 Capital Gains

 Selling below market value does not eliminate capital gains exposure.
-The seller’s gain is generally measured using the actual sale price compared with the property’s adjusted cost basis.
-If the home qualifies as a primary residence, the seller may still be able to exclude up to $250,000 of gain, or $500,000 for married couples filing jointly, even if the property was sold at a discount.
+The seller’s gain is generally measured by comparing the actual sale price with the property’s adjusted cost basis.
+If the home qualifies as a primary residence, the seller may still be able to exclude up to $250,000 of gain ($500,000 for married couples filing jointly), even if the property was sold at a discount.

-The buyer’s future tax position can be affected by how the transaction is classified.
-When a home is transferred in a sale that includes a gift component, the buyer’s basis is generally tied to the amount paid for the property, but the seller’s adjusted basis may also come into play if the buyer later sells and must calculate taxable gain.
+How the transaction is classified can affect the buyer’s future tax position.
+When a home is transferred in a sale with a gift component, the buyer’s basis is generally tied to the amount paid for the property.
+In certain cases involving part-sale, part-gift transactions, the seller’s adjusted basis may also become relevant if the buyer later sells the property and must calculate taxable gain.
 These rules can affect how much of a future sale is subject to capital gains tax.

 Reporting and Documentation Requirements

 When a home is sold below fair market value and part of the transaction is treated as a gift, the seller may need to report that gift to the IRS.
-This is typically done by filing Form 709, the federal gift tax return, which documents the value transferred above the sale price.
-Filing the form does not necessarily mean gift tax is owed, but it allows the IRS to track how much of the seller’s lifetime exemption has been used over time.
+This is typically done by filing Form 709, which documents the value transferred above the sale price.
+Filing the form does not necessarily mean gift tax is owed.
+Rather, it allows the IRS to track how much of the seller’s lifetime exemption has been used over time.

 Supporting documentation can also matter.
-Appraisals, comparable sales data and records showing how the sale price was determined may help substantiate the reported fair market value if the transaction is reviewed later.
+Appraisals, comparable sales data and records showing how the sale price was determined may help substantiate the reported fair market value if the transaction is later reviewed.
 Keeping clear records becomes more relevant when the sale occurs between related parties or involves a sizable discount.

 Bottom Line

-Selling a home below fair market value often blends elements of a sale and a gift, which can affect tax reporting, capital gains calculations and how the property is treated in the future.
+Selling a home below fair market value often blends elements of a sale and a gift, which can affect tax reporting, capital gains calculations and the future tax treatment of the property.
 While these transactions are common in family and estate planning contexts, the tax outcome depends on how the price compares to market value and how the deal is documented.

 Understanding how the IRS views discounted sales helps clarify why gift tax rules, basis calculations and reporting obligations can apply even when no cash gift is intended.